What is Buncee and How Does It Work?

 What is Buncee?

 Buncee is all about multimedia.
-While the slide show style of building the project is a good way to describe how it works, it does drum up images of bland presentations.
+While "a slide show-style of building the project" is a good way to describe how it works, it does conjure images of bland presentations.
 This is far from that.
-Think of Buncee as the Millennials' answer to the old-fashioned slide show system.
+Think of Buncee as the modern answer to the old-fashioned slide show system.

 With features such as stickers, emojis, videos, and music, a Buncee end result can be a tantalizing and – crucially – attention-grabbing package.
 A valuable tool in keeping a class of students engaged and, equally, a useful way to allow students to express themselves creatively when working on and presenting assignments.